oscarrenalias/yammer-push-api-client-node/README.md

 Changelog
 =========
-Version 0.1.0: Initial version

-Version 0.1.1: Corrected the documentation and example
+* Version 0.2.1: Improved error reporting in case we catch an exception.

-Version 0.2.0: Added the mock client, changed the interface so that YammerPushAPIClient now has two main functions: Client() and Mock() that act as factorie to return the correct implementation depending on the needs.
+* Version 0.2.0: Added the mock client, changed the interface so that YammerPushAPIClient now has two main functions: Client() and Mock() that act as factorie to return the correct implementation depending on the needs.
+* Version 0.1.1: Corrected the documentation and example
+* Version 0.1.0: Initial version

 TODO
 ====
 * Clean up and refactor some the code, try to break it down into smaller functions